gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | SubscriptionActivateReq | yes | Request body |

-Activate a specific subscription plan for a customer.
+It will activate subscription plan for customer

 *Returned Response:*